-Parts 11-13 of the questionnaire ask for information about completion of the questionnaire, including any assistance received in its completion and the details of the applicant's legal representative, if applicable.
+Parts 11-13 of the questionnaire asks for information about completion of the questionnaire, including any assistance received in its completion and the details of the applicant's legal representative, if applicable.

-Upon registering their claim, the applicant is issued a Temporary Residence Certificate which comes in the form of a plastic card and referred to the Reception and Integration Agency (RIA).
-If the applicant requires accommodation, he or she will be taken to Balseskin Reception Centre in Dublin (near Dublin airport).
-Upon arrival at Balseskin, the applicant is entitled to avail of voluntary medical screening and counselling.
+Upon registering their claim, the applicant is issued a Temporary Residence Certificate which comes in the form of a plastic card and is referred to the International Protection Accommodation Services (IPAS).
+If the applicant requires accommodation, he or she will usually be taken to Balseskin Reception Centre in Dublin (near Dublin airport), though due to a lack of capacity in the Direct Provision system, some applicants are brought directly to emergency accommodation, this is problematic as it means a person may not receive the supports that are offered at Balseskin.
+Upon arrival at Balseskin, the applicant is entitled to avail themselves of voluntary medical screening and counselling.

 After a short period of time the applicant may be transferred to a Direct Provision centre elsewhere in the country.
 Applicants typically do not have any say as to where in the country they are transferred, however the clinical team at Balseskin medical centre may request a "hold" to keep certain applicants in Dublin on the basis of medical, psychological or other needs.
-Applicants may make their own arrangements for accommodation if they have the financial resources to do so, however it is crucial that they keep the IPO apprised of their address as any correspondence in relation to their claim will be made to that location.
+Applicants may make their own arrangements for accommodation if they have the financial resources to do so, however it is crucial that they keep the IPO apprised of their address as any correspondence in relation to their claim will be sent to that location.

-On the coming into force of the IPA, all applicants in the system (including those who had previously lodged applications and were awaiting a decision following their substantive interview before ORAC) were issued with the new questionnaire.
-The fact that some people who had already completed a questionnaire and been interviewed under the old system were being expected to recomplete a more detailed questionnaire and attend the IPO for a subsequent interview caused a great deal of confusion amongst applicants, particularly in relation to the workability of the '20 day deadline'.24 This prompted the IPO to issue clarification on the submission timeframe, and the office reiterated on their website that the return timeframe is "purely an administrative deadline to commence the processing of single procedure applications as soon as possible."25
+On the coming into force of the IPA in January 2017, all applicants in the system (including those who had previously lodged applications and were awaiting a decision following their substantive interview before ORAC) were issued with the new questionnaire.
+The fact that some people who had already completed a questionnaire and been interviewed under the old system were being expected to recomplete a more detailed questionnaire and attend the IPO for a subsequent interview caused a great deal of confusion amongst applicants, particularly in relation to the workability of the '20 day deadline'.38 This prompted the IPO to issue clarification on the submission timeframe, and the office reiterated on their website that the return timeframe is "purely an administrative deadline to commence the processing of single procedure applications as soon as possible."
+39